 Rob Culbertson is a member of the Tax Practice Group.
 His practice focuses on international tax planning and controversy resolution.

 The former Associate Chief Counsel (International) for the Internal Revenue Service (IRS) has more than 25 years of international taxation experience, comprising both the private and public sectors.
-Most recently, Mr. Culbertson represented some of the largest US- and non-US- based multinationals in connection with their structural and transactional tax planning, including advice concerning cross-border acquisitions, restructurings, and financings.
+Most recently, Rob represented some of the largest US- and non-US- based multinationals in connection with their structural and transactional tax planning, including advice concerning cross-border acquisitions, restructurings, and financings.
 He also represented clients before the IRS, the U.S. Treasury, and Congress, regarding audit controversies, rulings, regulations, and legislative issues.